Jeremy Pena Player Props: Astros vs. Angels

-The Houston Astros and Jeremy Pena, who went 2-for-3 last time in action, battle Reid Detmers and the Los Angeles Angels at Minute Maid Park, Thursday at 8:10 PM ET.
+After batting .243 with three doubles, two home runs, four walks and four RBI in his past 10 games, Jeremy Pena and the Houston Astros face the Los Angeles Angels (who will start Shohei Ohtani) at 8:10 PM ET on Friday.

-In his most recent game, he had two hits (going 2-for-3) against the Twins.
+In his most recent game he had a one-hit performance (1-for-4) against the Angels.

 Jeremy Pena Game Info & Props vs. the Angels